 In this role, you will help individuals who have been injured or disabled to re-enter the workforce.
 This can involve providing information on job training and placement, advice on setting career goals, and connecting individuals to appropriate support services.

 As a rehabilitation counsellor, you will provide support to individuals who have experienced physical or psychological trauma.
 This can involve helping them adjust to their new life, developing adaptive strategies, and connecting them to resources to help them cope.

 This role involves working with individuals who have experienced physical or psychological injuries to develop rehabilitation plans.
 This includes providing advice on suitable rehabilitation services, helping to coordinate rehabilitation services, and monitoring progress to ensure rehabilitation goals are met.

 In this role, you will work with individuals and families to assess their rehabilitation needs.
 This involves conducting assessments, developing rehabilitation plans, identifying resources to support rehabilitation, and regularly monitoring progress.

 As a rehabilitation therapist or rehabilitation consultant, you will work with individuals to develop rehabilitation plans that help them return to their previous lifestyle.
 This role involves providing rehabilitation services, offering advice on rehabilitation strategies and techniques, and providing ongoing support.

 By completing rehabilitation counselling courses, you can gain the qualifications needed to pursue a career in rehabilitation counselling.
-This can open the door to a range of opportunities, from mental health rehabilitation specialist to rehabilitation therapist or rehabilitation consultant.
+This can open the door to a range of opportunities, from mental health rehabilitation specialists to rehabilitation therapists or rehabilitation consultants.